jbarratt/serialized.net/_posts/2007-07-24-eastern-vacation-journal-sunday-july-22.markdown

 <p>The pros:<br />
 <img src="http://serialized.net/images/20.jpg" alt="" class="right" style="float:right" />
-<strong>The food is incredible.</strong> The day started with the wood stove firing up around 5:30AM, and hot coffee and hand-made baked goods out at about 6.
+The food is incredible.
+The day started with the wood stove firing up around 5:30AM, and hot coffee and hand-made baked goods out at about 6.
 They were out until 8, when the "real" breakfast was unleashed -- it varied from healthier days (oatmeal etc) to a full-on breakfast with pancakes and sausage, etc. Lunch was served around noon up on deck -- again, everything handmade, a good variety, and really, really, incredible tasting uniformly.
 Dinner, more of the same.</p>

 <p><img src="http://serialized.net/images/19.jpg" alt="" /></p>

-<p><strong>The scenery is incredible.</strong> You poke up and around the Maine coast, a lot of relatively untouched (or just touched by the rich or isolated) islands, incredible forests coming right to the water, Ospreys and porpoises, incredible sunsets and (if you make it out of bed) sunrises, huge dynamic clouds, lovely fog-shrouding some of the time.... it's great.<br />
+<p>The scenery is incredible.
+You poke up and around the Maine coast, a lot of relatively untouched (or just touched by the rich or isolated) islands, incredible forests coming right to the water, Ospreys and porpoises, incredible sunsets and (if you make it out of bed) sunrises, huge dynamic clouds, lovely fog-shrouding some of the time.... it's great.<br />
 <img src="http://serialized.net/images/21.jpg" alt="" /></p>

-<p><strong>It's really, really relaxing.</strong> It's the kind of relaxing that I don't think I've even gotten at a resort on the beach -- I had nothing to do <span class="caps">BUT </span>relax.
+<p>It's really, really relaxing.
+It's the kind of relaxing that I don't think I've even gotten at a resort on the beach -- I had nothing to do <span class="caps">BUT </span>relax.
 Take an extra nap, get through some books that have been on my to-read list for a while, do some swimming, get some sun, take some pictures -- you get the idea.</p>

-<p><strong>The crews are great.</strong> See above.
+<p>The crews are great.
+See above.
 Maybe we had a fluke and got lucky, but all the other boats we saw had similar vibes going on.</p>

 <p>Cons:</p>

-<p><strong>Pretty much no privacy.</strong> Our cabin was tiny (maybe 8'x8') and it didn't have walls, per se, except that they blocked light.
+<p>Pretty much no privacy.
+Our cabin was tiny (maybe 8'x8') and it didn't have walls, per se, except that they blocked light.
 Basically, they were curtains made of wood.
 When the people in the next cabin are whispering, you hear it.
-Not just <strong>that</strong> they are whispering, but <strong>what</strong> they are whispering.
+Not just that they are whispering, but what they are whispering.
 It was a romantic getaway in every sense but the physical, if you know what I mean (and I think you do.)</p>

-<p><strong>It's pretty rustic.</strong> You have to be ok with pumping the toilet by hand, and squinting to read in the cabin by the eensy little light.</p>
+<p>It's pretty rustic.
+You have to be ok with pumping the toilet by hand, and squinting to read in the cabin by the eensy little light.</p>

 <p>In our minds, the pros way outweighed the cons -- as rustic as it was, it beats camping, and at least things were clean.
 And on a 16 day vacation, we could handle 4 days of reduced privacy. </p>